"Hiroshima and Nagasaki are the World's Conscience"

 The Hiroshima Prefectural Industrial Promotion Hall was the closest surviving building from where the bomb dropped, it thus was designated the Genbaku Dome (Atomic Dome), it is a part of the Hiroshima Peace Memorial Park.
 The Hiroshima Peace Memorial Museum was opened in 1955.

-to be in Hiroshima after the bomb.
+Recreation of what it felt like to be in Hiroshima after the bomb. |

 Hiroshima was proclaimed a City of Peace by the Japanese parliament in 1949.
 As a result, the city of Hiroshima received more international attention as a desirable location for holding international conferences on peace as well as social issues.
 The city government continues to advocate the abolition of all nuclear weapons and the Mayor of Hiroshima is the president of Mayors for Peace - an international moyoral organization mobilizing cities and citizens worldwide to abolish and eliminate nuclear weapons by the year 2020 (Mayors for Peace 2020 Vision Campaign).

-Click Here to Read the 2010 Peace Declaration
+Click Here to Read the 2010 Peace Declaration.

 Every year a new Peace Declaration is announced on the anniversary of the Atomic Bomb.

 The Mayor of Hiroshima always writes a letter of protest to other Nations who test Nuclear Weapons.
+Beginning almost 60 years ago, there are 594 letters and continuing. |

 Being both American and Japanese, I felt the combination of guilt and utter sadness.
 I personally don't think the Atomic bomb should have been dropped, to kill and destroy so many innocent lives is just not morally right.
 That is why my dad said the quote at the very top, "Hiroshima and Nagasaki are the World's Conscience".
 No other places in the world has had to face the horrors of the atomic bomb and therefore both cities probably have higher morals than any other city in the world.
 If only others could see and experience the museum and understand how terrible these warheads are, maybe they'll finally understand that nuclear weapons are not the answer - they will wipe out the world and everything on it.
 It's tragic to see how hard the Mayor of Hiroshima works in trying to protest, and yet, it is all going to waste.